dprojects/Woodworking/Docs/README.md

 Main features:

-* Checks version of your Woodowrking workbench and compare it with the latest version.
-If the version match latest master branch version you have info this version is "up-to-date".
-Otherwise you have link to download the latest version.
+* This tool compares date of your Woodworking workbench with the latest date for you version branch, from github repository.
+If the date of your Woodworking workbench match the latest master branch date you have information "up-to-date".
+Otherwise you have link to download the latest version from github master branch.
-* Verify if your Woodowrking workbench is certifed.
+* Additionally, if there are new updates for your version branch `update button` will be visible allowing you update your workbench with single button click.
+The latest update for Woodworking workbench will be downloaded and unpacked.
+After this the FreeCAD will restart with new Woodworking workbench version.
+The old Woodworking workbench version will remain untouched but only disabled to protect your personal files, if there are such any.
-* Run some test cases, mostly import modules used by Woodworking workbench, to find out if the FreeCAD version is safe to use.
+* This tool also run some test cases, mostly import modules used by Woodworking workbench, to find out if the FreeCAD version is safe to use.
+* Additionally, this tool will verify if your Woodworking workbench is certified.
 * There is also funny worm icon describing current verification status:
   * The worms are unhappy, if everything works.
   * The worms are happy, if everything is broken.